Near Optimal Bounds for Replacement Paths and Related Problems in the CONGEST Model

 \subsubsection{Undirected Replacement Path Construction}

-Once the shortest path distances $\delta_{su}$ are known, $u$ can compute the previous vertex in the $s$-$u$ shortest path.
-After performing SSSP computations from $s$ and to $t$ (in the reversed graph), we store the distances $\delta_{su}$ and $\delta_{ut}$ for each vertex $u$.
-After the undirected RPaths algorithm has performed a broadcast for each of the $h_{st}$ replacement paths, each vertex knows the type of the replacement path and the vertex $u$ or edge $(u,v)$ where it deviates from the shortest path tree.
-For the on-the-fly algorithm, we store this information only at $s$.

-To compute routing tables, every vertex knows the $u$ or $(u,v)$ where the replacement path deviates, and the next vertex on the replacement path is either the next vertex in path $P_s(s,u)$ or $P_t(v,t)$.
+As noted in~\cite{bremler2001restoration}, undirected replacement paths can be restored using an arbitrary tie-breaking scheme to get a unique shortest path tree when using the characterization of replacement paths as two shortest paths along with an edge.
+There has been recent progress with a similar result~\cite{bodwin2023restorable} for unweighted undirected graphs where replacement paths are characterized by the concatenation of just two shortest paths, but we do not use this tie-breaking scheme for our application.

+We will construct undirected replacement paths using routing tables.
+Additionally, we propose an on-the-fly path construction model for undirected replacement paths.

+For undirected weighted graphs, routing table construction takes $\tilde{O}(h_{st}+h_{rep})$ rounds, which may exceed the $O(h_{st} + SSSP)$ round complexity of the algorithm that just computes weights.
+This is in contrast to the directed case, and the undirected unweighted case, where routing table construction rounds is within the rounds used to compute weights.

+\textbf{Routing Table Construction for Undirected RPaths}: Consider an edge $e \in P_{st}$, we track the deviating edge $(u,v)$ for each replacement path computed by our algorithm, when finding the candidate replacement path for $e$ with minimum weight through the convergecast procedure.
+We broadcast this deviating edge information for each of the $h_{st}$ edges in $O(h_{st}+D)$ rounds.
+Now, we show how to set routing table entries to construct the replacement path $P_s(s,u) \circ (u,v) \circ P_t(v,t)$ for edge $e$.

+During the SSSP computation from $t$, for each vertex $x$ we track the next vertex on the $x$-$t$ path, denoted $First(x,t)$.
+For each $x$ we initially set $R_x(e)=First(x,t)$ to route along $P_t(v,t)$.